WELCOME! You are in the right place.

 We thought: This is a great opportunity to take the best of both worlds, and there’s no reason to carry forward anything from either platform (virtual or in-person) that we don’t like!
 Rather than one super long in-person meeting that feels like a flood of information, we can use small virtual meetings in advance to be like a feeder river that starts small and builds in strength over time.

-We did: Over the course of a year, we used the virtual time to do interviews and introduce new models and new ways to have conversations.
+We did: Over the course of a year, CONVERSANT used the virtual time to do interviews and introduce new models and new ways to have conversations.
 These smaller conversations built on each other over time and became the building blocks for the culminating in-person meeting.
-We reserved the in-person time for the most crucial conversations and decisions that needed to be made as a result of all the work that got done in advance.
+The in-person time was reserved for the most crucial conversations and decisions that needed to be made as a result of all the work that got done in advance.

 We learned: There really is no substitute for in-person meetings.
 The intimacy, the body language, the opportunities for story-telling just can’t be equaled in the virtual space.
 After one particularly powerful conversation during which the meeting participants acknowledged a retiring leader and made promises for how they would continue his legacy, one participant said: “I will remember that conversation for the rest of my life.”
 We also learned that using the virtual time in advance to really lay the groundwork for our in-person time made the live meeting that much more meaningful and impactful.
 The hybrid model allowed us to use the virtual time to really maximize the impact of the in-person meeting.